 Grace Abbott Elementary School

-- Grace Abbott Elementary School's student population of 434 students has stayed relatively flat over five school years.
+- Grace Abbott Elementary School's student population of 459 students has grown by 10% over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 |Total Classroom Teachers||24 teachers|

 |Students by Grade|

 - Grace Abbott Elementary School is ranked within the top 20% of all 913 schools in Nebraska (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 19:1 has increased from 17:1 over five school years.